MbinOrg/mbin/CONTRIBUTING.md

 ## Reporting Security Vulnerability

-Contact Ernest (`@ernest_:matrix.org`) and/or Melroy (`@melroy:melroy.org`) via Matrix, using an encrypted room.
+Contact Melroy (`@melroy:melroy.org`) or any other community member you trust via Matrix, using an encrypted room.

 ## I Have a Question

-Before you ask a question, it is sometimes a good practice to search for existing [issues](https://codeberg.org/Kbin/kbin-core/issues) that might help you.

-If you still feel the need for asking a question, we recommend [joining our community on Matrix](https://matrix.to/#/%23kbin-space:matrix.org) where you can ask your questions to our community members.
+If you still feel the need for asking a question, we recommend [joining our community on Matrix](https://matrix.to/#/#mbin:melroy.org) where you can ask your questions to our community members.